WORK AND SOCIAL SECURITY

 Q CAN I GET MY SSDI CHECK BACK AGAIN IF I LOSE MY JOB AFTER THE TRIAL WORK PERIOD?

-Q DO ALL OF MY EARNINGS COUNT TOWARD THE $570 OR $800 LIMITS, OR ARE THERE SOME DEDUCTIONS?
+DO ALL OF MY EARNINGS COUNT TOWARD THE $530 OR $740 LIMITS, OR ARE THERE

 A Social Security counts the gross monthly wages you earn only for the Trial Work Period months.
 For months after the ninth month of the Trial Work Period, SSA recognizes certain expenses that can be deducted from gross monthly wages to reduce monthly income below the substantial gainful activity level.